Fair Use: Current Developments Panel

 GMA Litigation Conference 2014

-Ronald Levine will be speaking at The GMA Litigation Conference 2014, an event focused on legal issues in the food, beverage, and consumer product industries.
-Ron’s program will examine frivolous litigation, unethical conduct of adversaries, and abuses of the system while also exploring the options companies have when they’re “mad as [heck], and not going to take it anymore,” including specific defense strategies to protect the company’s or client’s brand.
+Ronald Levine was a speaker at The GMA Litigation Conference 2014, an event focused on legal issues in the food, beverage, and consumer product industries.
+Ron’s program examined frivolous litigation, unethical conduct of adversaries, and abuses of the system while also exploring the options companies have when they’re “mad as [heck], and not going to take it anymore,” including specific defense strategies to protect the company’s or client’s brand.

 Judges' Pet Peeves 2013: Tips from the Bench on Trial Practice

 Scott Mollen was a panelist at the CLE webinar "Judges' Pet Peeves 2013: Tips from the Bench on Trial Practice."
 The program was comprised of a prestigious panel that includes U.S. District Court and Supreme Court Judges, as well as top attorneys.

 Food Labeling Class Actions: The Latest Damages Boon?